Demetrius of Bars: Provostry

 Despite his failures, Demetrius did not fall out of Béla's mercy, who has constantly lost his supporters by the end of his reign.
 He was elected provost of Székesfehérvár in 1268.
 His election was confirmed by Pope Clement just before his death.
 Beside that, Demetrius served as vice-chancellor in the royal court from that year until Béla's death in May 1270.
 Following that, when Stephen V succeeded his father, he lost all political and courtly influence for years.
 In early 1277, Demetrius regained his former position, when the late Béla's former supporters, the Kőszegi–Gutkeled baronial group returned to power.
 He still held the office, when the minor Ladislaus IV was declared to be of age at an assembly in May.
-However, he soon died.
+As part of a six-member delegation, Demetrius represented Ladislaus IV in Vienna in July 1277, when the king entered into an alliance with Rudolf I of Germany against Ottokar II of Bohemia.
+Demetrius soon died, as he was succeeded as Thomas as provost around August or September 1277.